dcai-course/dcai-course/_lectures/data-privacy-security.md

 A natural question arises: do these public models leak private information about the data on which they are trained?
 It turns out that they do, and this gives rise to a variety of attacks on ML models, including:

 - **Membership inference attacks:** given a datapoint, infer whether it was in the training set of an ML model.
 For example, consider an ML model trained on a dataset of patients with HIV.
 If an adversary is able to identify whether or not a particular person was included in the model's training set, then they'll be able to infer that person's HIV status (because the model is only trained on people with the condition).
-- **Reconstruction attacks:** given a model, reconstruct some of its training data.
+- **Data extraction attacks:** given a model, extract some of its training data.
 For example, consider a large language model (LLM) like [OpenAI Codex](https://arxiv.org/abs/2107.03374), the model that powers [GitHub Copilot](https://github.com/features/copilot).
-If the model is trained on a corpus of code including private repositories that contained production secrets like API keys, and an adversary is able to reconstruct some training data by probing the model, then the adversary might learn some private API keys.
+If the model is trained on a corpus of code including private repositories that contained production secrets like API keys, and an adversary is able to extract some training data by probing the model, then the adversary might learn some private API keys.

 There are many other types of attacks on data / ML models, including adversarial examples ([Szegedy et al., 2013](https://arxiv.org/abs/1312.6199)), data poisoning attacks ([Chen et al., 2017](https://arxiv.org/abs/1712.05526)), model inversion attacks ([Fredrikson et al., 2014](https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-fredrikson-privacy.pdf)), and model extraction attacks ([Tramèr et al., 2016](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_tramer.pdf)).
-ML security is an active area of research, and there are many thousands of papers on the topic, as well as discoveries like [prompt injection](https://simonwillison.net/2022/Sep/12/prompt-injection/) that haven't even received a systematic treatment from researchers yet.
+ML security is an active area of research, and there are many thousands of papers on the topic, as well as recently-discovered issues like [prompt injection in LLMs](https://simonwillison.net/2022/Sep/12/prompt-injection/) that haven't even received a systematic treatment from researchers yet.

-This lecture covers security-oriented thinking in the context of machine learning, and it focuses on inference and reconstruction attacks.
+This lecture covers security-oriented thinking in the context of machine learning, and it focuses on inference and extraction attacks.
 Finally, it touches on defenses against privacy attacks, including empirical defenses and differential privacy.

 [shokri-2016]: https://arxiv.org/abs/1610.05820